pyinat/naturtag/README.md

 I plan to work on this long enough to prove whether or not the concept is useful as part of a naturalist/photographer/hobbyist's workflow; if so, there is a long list of features I'd like to continue adding onto this.

+# Python Package
+See [documentation on ReadTheDocs](https://naturtag.readthedocs.io) for details on the python package.:w

 # CLI